-In a first for the Macarthur area, a community labyrinth has opened in Campbelltown’s Hurley Park to create a unique tourist attraction and walking space where people can meet, enjoy peaceful reflection and escape from the pressures of daily life.
+In a first for the Macarthur area, a community labyrinth has opened in Campbelltown’s Hurley Park.
+It is a unique tourist attraction and walking space.
+Visitors can use this as a meeting place, enjoy peaceful reflection and escape from the pressures of daily life.

-Campbelltown’s community labyrinth is made from brick in a classical seven circuit Cretan design, a variation of the designs seen across Europe and Scandinavia.
+Campbelltown’s community labyrinth is made from brick in a classical seven circuit Cretan design.
+Variations of this design can seen across Europe and Scandinavia.

-Unlike a maze which is more of a puzzle, labyrinths are built without walls and flat on the ground and feature a pathway to the centre and back for quiet reflection and to exercise the right side of the brain.
+Labyrinths are not mazes and consist of a pathway built on the ground.
+They feature a journey to the centre and back for quiet reflection and to exercise the right side of the brain.

-The final design has a larger centre to allow people to gather and contemplate together and includes seating for people to relax, tree for shade and information sign giving a brief explanation of how to use the labyrinth.
+With seating for people to relax, a tree for shade, and information sign giving a brief explanation of how to use the labyrinth.